freeCompilerCamp/freecompilercamp.github.io/_posts/2019-06-26-llvm-openmp-build.markdown

  ```

 ### A.3 Download LLVM and Clang
-Note - LLVM is already downloaded into $LLVM_SRC.
+Note - LLVM's 10.x release is already cloned into $LLVM_SRC.
 If you are trying to install in you personal system, run the following commands to download llvm and clang.

 ```
 git clone https://github.com/llvm/llvm-project.git llvm-10.0.0.src